-If you’ve ever taught a class or worked one-on-one with a client, you know it’s challenging to ensure your students are actually using what you’re teaching them.
+If you’ve ever taught a class or worked one-on-one with a client, you know it’s challenging to ensure your clients are actually using what you’re teaching them.

-This is true if you’re a consultant, too.
-You work one-on-one with a client for months, but they keep bumping into problems as they implement, or they procrastinate and never reach their goals.
+Do they keep bumping into problems as they implement?
+Do they procrastinate and never reach their goals?

-You want your customers to be highly satisfied with the information you share.
-While they might love the ideas they learn in your class, a customer only finds true and lasting value once they put it to use.
+You want your clients to be highly satisfied with the information you share.
+While they might love the ideas they learn from you, a client only finds true and lasting value once they put it to use.

-You need to create tools and support systems for your students while they’re implementing.
-One of the best ways I know to support your students and customers is to offer them a mastermind group after you teach a class or after they work with you in some way.
+You need to create tools and support systems for your clients and students while they’re implementing.
+One of the best ways I know to support your students and clients is to offer them a mastermind group after you teach a class or after they work with you in some way.
 (Don’t know what a mastermind group is or how one works?
 Read my introductory blog post, What Is A Mastermind Group, here.)

 Here are three models to consider:

-When designing your training-mastermind combination, start by considering how much time you’ll need to teach.
+When designing your training-mastermind combination, start by considering how much time you’ll need to teach in each meeting session.

 Let me give you an example:

-I have a nine-hour Facilitator Training class I typically teach over a six week period, 90 minutes per class session.
+I have a 10.5 hour Facilitator Training class I typically teach over a seven-week period, 90 minutes per class session.

-If I want to teach that entire set of lessons first, I’ll do six weekly training classes, then the mastermind group starts in week seven.
+If I want to teach that entire set of lessons first, I’ll do seven weekly training classes, then the mastermind group starts in week eight.

 But if I choose to include the training inside the mastermind group meeting, I could use one of these methods, depending on how much time I want to use for training in each meeting:

-Remember, I have nine hours of training material to share – so whichever training time I allow, I must include all nine hours of material to be covered.
+Remember, I have 10.5 hours of training material to share – so whichever training time I allow, I must include all 10.5 hours of material to be covered.
 By being flexible about how much training time is used in each meeting, and how many weekly meetings we have, I can come up with endless possibilities.

-You can always do a longer set of meetings, say 6 or 12 months.
+You can always have a longer time between meetings, say every two weeks or once a month.
 Your students might need more time to implement their plans and see results, so giving them space between meetings means they can implement what they’re learning and come back to the next meeting with questions, feedback, and success stories.
 Having ongoing support and accountability over the long haul is hugely important to their success rate.